GitGuruSL/request/backend/DEPLOYMENT.md

 3) Open port 3001 on firewall or adjust Nginx to proxy to container

 How deployments work
-- On push to main: workflow builds image and pushes tags:
+- On push to main: workflow builds image and pushes both tags:
   - ghcr.io/<owner>/request-backend:latest
   - ghcr.io/<owner>/request-backend:<git-sha>
-- Then it SSHes to the server, logs into GHCR, pulls latest, restarts container request-backend.
+- Deploy uses the immutable <git-sha> tag, binds backend to 127.0.0.1:3001, and runs a /health probe post-deploy.

 Local development
 - docker compose -f backend/docker-compose.yml up --build